RICS Full Building Surveys

 This level of survey is most suitable for properties which are considered large, older properties such as listed buildings, unusual homes such as ones made of atypical materials, properties about to undergo large amounts of renovation and properties considered to be poor condition.
 It should be noted this kind of survey is not very often completed on individual flats or apartments.

 These surveys will require us to be at the property from anywhere between 2 hours and a couple days.
 This depends on the size and scope of the property, as well as its condition.

 As well as all the information included on the RICS homebuyer report you will get additional information.
 This report also includes;

-- Condition rating 2 (amber): Defects that need repairing or replacing but are not considered to be either serious or urgent.
-The property must be maintained in the normal way.
+- Amber – Condition rating 2: Some defects need repairing or replacing.
+These are not considered to be serious or urgent.
+Continue to maintain the property as expected.

-- Condition rating 3 (red): Defects that are serious and/or need to be repaired, replaced or investigated urgently.
+- Red – Condition rating 3: Severe defects need to be repaired, replaced, or investigated urgently.

-Property related risks including movement, dampness and timber defects are also given their own section.
+Property-related risks, including movement, dampness, and timber defects, are also given their section.